Get the Best Car Insurance in Singapore

 - AXA will discount your premium if you agree to double your standard and windscreen excesses.

 - Some companies will discount your premium if you "bundle" your car insurance purchase with purchasing affiliated insurance plans.
-For instance, Aviva will discount your premium by 15% if you purchase MINDEF and MHA Group Insurance as well and Income will give you a 5% discount if you are an existing customer.
+For instance, Singlife with Aviva will discount your premium by 15% if you purchase MINDEF and MHA Group Insurance as well and Income will give you a 5% discount if you are an existing customer.

 - If you don't put a lot of miles on your car, you may be able to save even more by purchasing a low-mileage plan.
 NTUC Income and DirectAsia are two examples of companies that offer this kind of policy.